 In any event, this project will introduce to your kids (or reinforce) the idea of using paper as a 3-dimensional medium instead of it always being flat.
 Poor paper just wanted to evolve…

-UPDATE: We Made a Craft Video of How To Paper Quill
+UPDATE: We Made a Craft Video of Paper Quilling for Kids

 - Colored Card Stock